Smaug: Animated films

 Richard Boone voiced Smaug in the 1977 animated film by Rankin/Bass.

-In the 2003 video game release, Smaug, voiced by James Horan, appears as a non-player character, based closely on the book.
+Austin Gilkeson calls the film's depiction of Smaug "distinctly feline" as he has cat-like eyes and whiskers "and a lush mane".
+Gilkeson comments that the result does not resemble Western dragons, but that it works well, not least because Smaug's nature as an "intelligent, deadly, greedy" and lazy predator is in his view "very cat-like".

 The Hobbit (film series)

 Smaug was voiced and interpreted with performance capture by Benedict Cumberbatch in Peter Jackson's three-part adaptation of The Hobbit.
 From the motion capture, Smaug's design was created with key frame animation.
 Weta Digital employed its proprietary "Tissue" software, which was honoured in 2013 with a "Scientific and Engineering Award" from the Academy of Motion Picture Arts and Sciences to make the dragon as realistic as possible.
 In addition, Weta Digital supervisor Joe Letteri said in an interview for USA Today that they used classic European and Asian dragons as inspirations to create Smaug.
 The Telegraph stated that Cumberbatch had "the authority to make of Smaug a cunning nemesis".

 In the first film, The Hobbit: An Unexpected Journey, the audience sees only his legs, wings, and tail, and his eye; the eye is showcased in the final scene of the film.
 Smaug is a topic of discussion among the White Council as Gandalf's reason to support Thorin Oakenshield's quest.

 Smaug appears in the second film, The Hobbit: The Desolation of Smaug.
 In an interview with Joe Letteri, Smaug's design was changed to the wyvern-like form shown in the film after the crew saw how Benedict Cumberbatch performed Smaug while moving around on all four limbs.

 In The Hobbit: The Battle of the Five Armies, Smaug attacks Lake-town.
 He is killed by Bard with a black arrow and his body falls on the boat carrying the fleeing Master of Lake-town.
 It is later revealed that Smaug's attack on Erebor was all part of Sauron's design, meaning that Smaug and Sauron were in league with each other.

-Smaug was considered one of the highlights of the second film of the series (as well as his burning of Lake-Town in the third film); several critics hailed him as cinema's greatest dragon.
+Smaug was considered one of the highlights of the second film of the series; several critics hailed him as cinema's greatest dragon.
 Critics also praised the visual effects company Weta Digital and Cumberbatch's vocal and motion-capture performance for giving Smaug a fully realized personality, "hiss[ing] out his words with cold-blooded vitriol".

+Video games

 In the 2014 video game Lego The Hobbit, the portrayal departs more from the book; rather than ever more closely simulating the book's characters, the scholar Carol L. Robinson notes, the technology has allowed new fiction to be created.